s-c-soma/Cmpe202_swsystem_team_project/README.md

 # The Means Squares - Car Rental System

 The goal of this project was to develop a car rental service software that can be implemented at rental companies to organize their information much better and have easy access to data as well as customers.
+This is a team project which is done as a part of CMPE 202- Software System Engineering course requirement.

 # Contributions